A year of transition

 Yamaha, which earns 91% of its revenues are from musical instruments, music schools, and music related audio equipment, was eventually selected for investment in the theme of Prosperous & Healthy People.
 Significantly, at an investor briefing in November it announced that it had established a sustainable wood procurement initiative in a joint research agreement with Kyoto University.
 The R&D project is intended to focus on the cultivation and use of sustainable forestry resources.
 “Our engagement undoubtedly contributed to this positive development”, says Hüsken.

 Hüsken expects the market to remain volatile for some time and is likely to maintain the defensive position, but it doesn’t stop him from having clear and ambitious goals for the year ahead.
 “I want to phase out the last companies that do not have a thematic fit”, he says.
-“I would also like to see more diversification in the portfolio in terms of the spread between themes, sectors and countries, and I want to reduce the overlap with the Triodos Sustainable Pioneer so that the two funds can be more complementary in their investor base.”
+“I would also like to see more diversification in the portfolio in terms of the spread between themes, sectors and countries, and I want to reduce the overlap with Triodos Pioneer Impact Fund so that the two funds can be more complementary in their investor base.”

 Regarding engagement strategy, Hüsken tells that he wants to ramp up thematically based engagement: “Engagement will become an even more important focus going forward.
 We want to engage and challenge companies on issues and topics where we can make a real difference; those where our efforts can create significant material impact.”